-But summer and holiday breaks can cause your child to lose some of the skills she has gained while in school.
+But summer and holiday breaks can cause children to lose some of the skills they gained while in school.

-You can help her stay in practice and even progress further during holiday breaks.
-You don’t want her to forget or lose the skills she has worked so hard to learn.
+You can help them stay in practice and even progress further during holiday breaks.
+You don’t want them to forget or lose the skills they have worked so hard to learn.

 So take some time to check out the ideas on this site.
-Below you’ll find links to articles where I’ll share ways to give your child the practice she needs.
+Below you’ll find links to articles where I’ll share ways to give children the practice they need.

 Click here to see how you can find out exactly what type of speech therapy for autism you should be doing with your child.
 This article gives you the essential first steps to take to know what type of speech activities and goals your child needs.

 If speech is an issue with your child (and it is for most children with autism), I would highly recommend taking a look at my review of a speech program called Moving Across Syllables.
 Working through this course brought my son from next-to-nonverbal to putting sentences together.

 You may never know until you try it.
 Find out how other people with autism have learned to express themselves to the world through typing.
 Learn more here about some practical instructions on how to begin.
 This could be a key to unlock your child's potential to communicate with others.